vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 ### Third party cookies blocking

 Some browsers might block 3rd party cookies when JavaScript is making a network request to another site.
-This is a privacy feature that was designed to prevent cross-site user tracking.
+This is a privacy feature that was designed to prevent a cross-site user tracking.
 However, it also affects some legitimate cases when 3rd party cookies should be used, namely authentication.
 In our case, the WebComponents script needs to make authenticated requests to the GoodData server to fetch the data.
 If GoodData cookies are blocked by the browser, such requests will fail even if user session was established correctly.